sourcecred/docs/community/glossary.md

 ## Contributor Glossary

-The "Community Glossary" is ideal if you want to participate actively in the SourceCred community.
+The Contributor Glossary is ideal if you want to participate actively in the SourceCred community.
 Terms that are used commonly used in commonity forums, issue trackers, or other discussion platforms are included here.